Our UK Tiling Forum welcomes you here!

 - Or just get kickbacks from suppliers and other people you advertise on there, and pay for the hosting yourself (very short lived this approach is)

-Any of the above render your advice biased towards the stuff you sell or advertise.
+Any of the above sites render your tilers forum advice biased towards the stuff you sell or advertise.
 You can’t promote discussion about a competitor of yours or of the companies you’re getting kickbacks or free tools from.
 So all your advice will be unconsciously biased if not outright obviously biased.

 Once the costs become higher than the £50 a month type hosting that comes with a domain, 1 SQL database, some GB of traffic that’s way too small for a busy forum, and some MB of disk space, that will be on a spinny cheap disc rather than a solid state drive.
 All of this is yet to be learnt by our current “competitor” (wouldn’t even call them competition to be fair – they compete in no division we’re in).